rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part01/README.md

 Jar files are:

-- Typically, used for packaging the class files for:
+- Typically, used for packaging class files for:
     - The application
     - The libraries
 - Composed of a set of packages with some additional metadata, e.g. main class to run, class path entries, multi-release flags